 My NIH-funded research focuses on harnessing densoviruses for somatic gene therapy in mosquitoes.
 In addition, I continue to investigate the role of hemocytes in mosquito innate immunity and the signal transduction pathways that lead to hemocyte proliferation and differentiation.

-I am a freshman in Microbiology at Kansas State University.
-I joined the Michel lab this fall, and I currently assist in general lab maintenance and mosquito rearing.
+I am a Senior in Microbiology at Kansas State University.
+I joined the Michel lab in 2016, and I currently assist in general lab maintenance and mosquito rearing.

 I am a Senior in Biology and the premed program at Kansas State University.
 I joined the Michel lab this spring, and help with general lab maintenance and mosquito rearing.

 I am a Senior in Biology and the premed program at Kansas State.
 I joined the Michel lab last winter, and am the lead student in the insectary.
 My research focuses on the analysis of cellular immunity and its link to nutrition in mosquitoes.
 My research is sponsored by a Johnson Cancer Center Undergraduate research award.